 You are here

-Donald was born in 1926, the son of Donald MacKillop and Peggy Ann MacLeod of 11 Borve.
+Donald (1926-2015) was a son of Donald MacKillop and Peggy Ann MacLeod of 11 Borve.
 He never knew his father, who died of cancer a few weeks before Donald’s birth.
 The family lived at his mother's childhood home in Pol an Òir.
 However, space was cramped, and in 1930 the young family were gifted the use of a home at Port, attached to that of their benefactor, Kenneth Morrison, of whom Donald had many memories.
 Donald started attending Berneray School in 1931.

 His first work was assisting shepherds on the island of Pabbay, and he was later employed at the aluminium works in Kinlochleven.
 Between 1944 and 1948 he served as a seaman in the Royal Navy, mostly on Atlantic convoy duty.
 On his return from naval service he worked on the hydro-electric scheme at Loch Sloy, before joining the Glasgow Police, where he served for 25 years.